shantanuaggarwal2695/SatLab/README.md

 2. water_labeling: This folder corresponds to water-land labeling application with dataset from EuroSAT images.

+We also show as user how to package every module in an .egg file for Pyspark and submit it to spark cluster using master node in slum_labeling folder which is very similar to running .jar file using spark

 **These labeling functions can be changed with respect to different applications **